The 13 Best Master’s Degree Options for Teachers

 Master’s in Special Education

 Special education teachers are motivated by a desire to provide specialized instruction designed to meet the unique learning needs of students with a range of challenges or disabilities.
-Advanced degree programs in special education, often taught as a specialization with an MEd program, typically focus on effective teaching techniques and strategies for creating meaningful learning experiences for these children, as well as developing lesson plans that address students’ specific disabilities.
+Advanced degree programs in special education, often taught as a specialization with an M.Ed. program, typically focus on effective teaching techniques and strategies for creating meaningful learning experiences for these children, as well as developing lesson plans that address students’ specific disabilities.

-Teaching Master’s Degree Concentrations and Specializations
+Master of Education Degree Concentrations and Specializations

 Master of Education program concentration options

-Curriculum and Instruction
+MEd in Curriculum and Instruction

 A specialization in curriculum and instruction is often considered one of the most flexible options when it comes to selecting a concentration option in a Master of Education degree program.
 Focused on a range of topics including educational theory, student data evaluation and much more, it is often chosen by educators who aspire to become a curriculum developer or instructional coordinator.

-Early Childhood Education
+MEd in Early Childhood Education

 Are you curious about how the actions of young children connect to their cognitive capabilities, learning styles and academic and emotional growth?
 Master’s degree programs in this area of study include a focus on combining strong observational and analytical skills to develop strategies to help students learn.
 In addition to classroom teaching, educators who opt to focus their graduate studies on early childhood education often become academic scholars or public policy advocates and specialists.

-Higher Education
+MEd in Higher Education

-Educational Leadership
+MEd in Educational Leadership

-Earning a master’s degree with a specialization in educational or school leadership is a common pathway for those interested in working as principals, superintendents or other administrative roles.
+Earning a master’s degree with a specialization in educational or school leadership is a common pathway for those interested in working as principals, superintendents or in other administrative roles.
 Areas of focus include instructional leadership, ethical and professional norms, educational equity, meaningful engagement with families and communities, data-driven decision making and more.
-The emphasis on leadership is also considered valuable in fields outside of education.
+The emphasis on leadership is also valuable in fields outside of education.

-Teaching English Language Learners
+MEd in Teaching English Language Learners

 The practice of teaching English to non-native speakers goes by a number of different names — ESL (English as a Second Language), ELL (English Language Learners), TESOL (Teaching English to Speakers of Other Languages) — and is a sought-after specialty that applies to young students as well as adult learners.
 Bilingual education is vitally important when it comes to helping students of all ethnic and cultural backgrounds succeed in school and in life.
 Specializing in this field can also create opportunities for educators who are interested in working as English teachers in other countries.

-School Counseling
+MEd in School Counseling

 Always in demand, school counselors are an important presence at most elementary, middle and high schools.
 Areas of focus include working with K-12 students who are experiencing challenges inside or outside of the school environment or exhibiting problematic behaviors.
 But this diverse role also typically includes helping secondary students with academic achievement, career development and college admissions.
 In both scenarios, counselors need to be good listeners while providing valuable guidance for educational achievement and overall success.

-Educational Technology
+MEd in Educational Technology

 A master’s degree specializing in educational technology provides a comprehensive understanding of how ongoing technological breakthroughs connect to providing the most enriching educational experience.
 It also helps teachers prepare students for success in our increasingly digital world.
 Such programs cover both theoretical aspects of incorporating technology into the educational experience, as well as the countless new tech tools teachers can now use to enhance student learning.

-STEM/STEAM
+MEd in STEM/STEAM

 What You Can Do With a Master’s Degree for Teachers